The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 # Mass Combat
 ## Detachments
 Large groups of combatants fighting together are treated as a detachment. ***Detachments must be made up of similar troops***.
-The officers can be equipped differently or be a higher level, but this will not affect the stats of the detachment.
+The officers can be equipped differently or be stronger, but this will not affect the stats of the detachment.
 The three types of detachments ranked by size are:
 - Individuals
 - Small Detachments - usually lance size (5)
 - Medium Detachments - usually multiple lances (15)